 We focused on empirical approaches for the reasons elaborated above.
-Hence, the HCRs tested are model-free, increasing or decreasing the TAC in response to the magnitude of recent trends in CPUE and survey estimates for both surveys.
-Further details are provided in Appendix 3.
+Hence, the HCRs tested are model-free, increasing or decreasing the TAC in response to the magnitude of recent trends in CPUE and survey estimates.
+Further details are provided in Appendices 3-5.